Bosnian food guide: the best food in Bosnia Herzegovina

 Pura is the Bosnian version of polenta, or cornmeal porridge.
 Bosnia has lots of watermills that were used to make cornflour.
 It’s a popular breakfast that is often eaten with butter, potatoes or cheese.

-Ustipci are made from fried dough and make a perfect breakfast.
-If you want things sweet you can eat the ustipci with jam or nutella.
-I prefer the savoury combination of ustipci with cheese or kajmak, the Balkan version of cottage cheese.
+Ustipci are doughnut-like fried dough balls and make a perfect breakfast.
+If you want things sweet you can eat the Uštipci with jam or nutella.
+I prefer the savoury combination of Uštipci with cheese or kajmak, the Balkan version of cottage cheese.

 Bosnian coffee might look like Turkish coffee, but the process of making it is quite different.
 Therefore, don’t make the mistake of thinking it’s the same, even though there is obviously a shared history there.